Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Okkan

-This feral society is made up of humanoids with wolf-like traits.
-These wise beings live in clans structured similarly to wolf packs.
-You can find these people throughout the lowlands, as they are the most sociable and inclined to travel.
-They are considered pacifist ferals, generally not seeking conflict with other cultures.
+The Okkan are wolf-like humanoids who live in close-knit clan structures, much like wolf packs.
+Known for their wisdom and strong social bonds, they value loyalty, community, and cooperation.
+They are spread across the lowlands and are among the more sociable feral groups, often integrating well with other cultures.
+Okkan are peaceful by nature, usually avoiding conflict, but they are highly perceptive and adept at defending themselves and their clans when necessary.

 Totem: Uhlo, the Unifier.
 Skills: Survival, Hunting, Defense, Endurance, Detection, Communication, Athletics, Spiritism.